 The The Great Gatsby quotes below all refer to the symbol of East and West.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of The Great Gatsby published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of The Great Gatsby published in 2004.).

 Chapter 9 Quotes